weixian-zhang/Azure-sSFTP/README.md

 * sSFTP at it's core provides a built-in Sftp server that supports multiple concurrent Sftp clients to connect and upload files.
   * Uploaded files are by design saved to <b>Staging directory(/mnt/ssftp/staging)</b>
-  * FileWatcher module picks up files from Staging and send them for ClamAV scanning and sorting
+  * FileWatcher picks up files from Staging and send them for ClamAV scanning
-  * Virus-free files determined by ClamAV are move to <b>Clean directory(/mnt/ssftp/clean)</b>
+  * FileWatcher moves Virus-free files determined by ClamAV <b>Clean directory(/mnt/ssftp/clean)</b>
-  * Files containing virus are move to <b>Quarantine directory(/mnt/ssftp/quarantine)</b>
+  * FileWatcher moves files containing virus to <b>Quarantine directory(/mnt/ssftp/quarantine)</b>
 Above process is performed on each uploaded file.

 * The Downloader module are Sftp clients that downloads from remote Sftp server.
 You can configure multiple Downloaders through [ssftp.yaml](https://github.com/weixian-zhang/Azure-sSFTP/blob/main/deploy/ssftp.yaml) to support concurrent downloads from remote Sftp servers.